darioromero/dynamodb_dm_management/README.md

 # dynamodb_catalog

-Adding a repo to perform management of a data management catalog in dynamo db
+Adding a repo to perform updates of a data management catalog in dynamo db